Dishwasher salmon

 Dishwasher salmon is a fish dish made by a cooking technique where salmon is wrapped in aluminum foil and placed in a dishwasher for a full cycle.
 Dishwasher companies and Consumer Reports have identified potential issues, including inconsistent temperatures and the risk of food poisoning.

 Safety concerns

-Dishwasher companies and the independent product-testing organization Consumer Reports have recommended against cooking fish with a dishwasher because dishwashers are not designed or tested for cooking, dishwashers do not have temperatures as consistent as stoves, and it is questionable whether dishwashers will heat fish sufficiently to kill pathogens.
+Dishwasher companies and the independent product-testing organization Consumer Reports have recommended against cooking fish with a dishwasher for several reasons.
+They are not designed or tested for cooking, dishwashers do not have temperatures as consistent as stoves, and it is questionable whether dishwashers will heat fish sufficiently to kill pathogens.
 Eating fish cooked in a dishwasher may result in food poisoning.